Long-time behavior of generalized gradient flows of solutions to Hamilton-Jacobi equations: Gradient flows and Hamilton-Jacobi equations

-So, $\overline{x}$ is a maximum point of $V$. \begin{remarks} \em In the terminilogy of weak KAM theory, the set in \eqref{eq:argmax} is called the {\em projected Aubry set}. \end{remarks} For solutions of \eqref{eq:MS} we can develop a more detailed analysis of the long time behaviour of the associated generalized gradient flow $\Xxu$ than the one given by Theorem~\ref{the:asympt_critical}.
-In particular we establish conditions for $\Xxu$ to approach either the regular critical set or the singular set of $u$.
+For solutions of \eqref{eq:MS} we can develop a more detailed analysis of the long-time behavior of the associated generalized gradient flow $\Xxu$ than the one given by Theorem~\ref{the:asympt_critical}.
+A fundamental role in such an analysis will be played by singularities of solutions.
+In particular, it becomes essential to know whether $\Sing(u)$ is invariant under the generalized gradient flow.
+One usually refers to such an invariance property as the global propagation of singularities.